linode/docs/docs/guides/kubernetes/how-to-deploy-a-static-site-on-linode-kubernetes-engine/index.md

     kubectl delete -f static-site-service.yaml
     ```

--   To remove the LKE Cluster and the associated nodes from your account, navigate to the [Linode Cloud Manager](https://cloud.linode.com):
+-   To remove the LKE Cluster and the associated nodes from your account, navigate to the [Cloud Manager](https://cloud.linode.com):

     1. Click on the **Kubernetes** link in the sidebar.
 A new page with a table which lists your clusters appears.